Bl4ckh34d/KesslerSyndrome/README.md

 # 🚀 Kessler Syndrome - Space Debris Survival

-A challenging 2D sidescrolling space shooter built with Godot 4.4, where you navigate through increasingly dense space debris while avoiding catastrophic collisions.
+A vibe-coded, assetless, code-only space-themed endless runner built with Godot 4.4.
+Navigate through increasingly dense space debris while avoiding catastrophic collisions in this minimalist, procedurally generated experience.

 ![Game Screenshot](assets/gameplay_screenshot.png)

 ## 🎮 Game Overview

-**Kessler Syndrome** is a physics-based space survival game where you pilot a spaceship through a field of orbital debris.
-The game features:
+**Kessler Syndrome** is a vibe-coded, assetless endless runner where you pilot a spaceship through procedurally generated space debris.
+Built entirely with code and minimalism in mind, the game features:

-- **Dynamic Difficulty**: Obstacles become more numerous and complex over time
+- **Procedural Generation**: Endless, dynamically generated obstacle patterns
 - **Physics-Based Gameplay**: Realistic momentum, gravity, and collision physics
-- **Visual Effects**: Particle systems, dynamic lighting, and parallax backgrounds
+- **Code-Only Visuals**: All graphics generated programmatically with no external assets
 - **Progressive Challenge**: Survive as long as possible in an ever-increasingly hostile environment

 ## 🎯 How to Play